When are your worship services?

 Do you visit congregation members?

-Yes, we have a number of volunteers from the congregation who faithfully visit those who are in hospital or confined to homes.
+Yes, we have a number of volunteers from the congregation who faithfully visit those who are in the hospital or confined to homes.
 Also, our ministers offer confidential pastoral care to those who are grieving, struggling with depression or critically ill.
 Please contact the church office to request a visit.

 How do you help people in your local community and around the world?